wojtryb/Shortcut-Composer/README.md

-# kritaToolModifier
-krita plugin for switching tools temporarily
+# Temporary and pernament tool switching with one button - krita add-on

 ## Installation:
 ### Krita 5: